ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope

 \section{Abstract}

-This paper introduces an {\it inexact two-level smoothing optimization framework (ItsOPT)} for finding first-order critical points of nonsmooth and nonconvex functions.
-The framework involves two levels of methodologies: at the upper level, a first- or second-order method will be tailored to minimize a smooth approximation of the cost function; at the lower level, the high-order proximal auxiliary problems will be solved inexactly.
-As a smoothing technique, in particular, we here introduce the high-order Moreau envelope (HOME) and study its fundamental features under standard assumptions and its differential properties under a variant of prox-regularity.
-Next, introducing a high-order proximal-point algorithm (HiPPA) and its boosted variant (Boosted HiPPA) at the upper level and solving the proximal subproblem inexactly at the lower level lead to an instance method of the ItsOPT framework.
-Global and linear convergence results are established under the Kurdyka-{\L}ojasiewicz (KL) property of the cost and envelope functions, along with some reasonable conditions for the accuracy of the proximal terms.
-Preliminary numerical experiments on a robust low-rank matrix recovery problem indicate a promising performance of the proposed algorithm, validating our theoretical foundations.
+This paper introduces ItsOPT, an {\it inexact two-level smoothing optimization framework} designed to find first-order critical points of nonsmooth and nonconvex functions.
+The framework consists of two levels of methodologies: at the upper level, a zeroth-, first-, or second-order method can be tailored to minimize a smooth approximation; at the lower level, the high-order proximal auxiliary problems are solved inexactly, generating an inexact oracle for the smooth function.
+As a smoothing technique, we introduce the high-order Moreau envelope (HOME) and study its fundamental properties under standard assumptions.
+Next, by combining a boosted high-order proximal-point algorithm (Boosted HiPPA) at the upper level with the inexact oracle from the lower level, we obtain a zeroth-order instance of ItsOPT.
+Global convergence rates are established under the Kurdyka-{\L}ojasiewicz (KL) property of the cost and envelope functions, together with reasonable conditions on the accuracy of the proximal terms.
+Surprisingly, for any KL exponent $\theta\in (0,1)$ of the original cost, setting the regularization order $p=\frac{1}{1-\theta}$ ensures that Boosted HiPPA converges linearly to a proximal fixed point.
+This is the first algorithm with this property for KL functions.
+Preliminary numerical experiments on a robust low-rank matrix recovery problem demonstrate the promising performance of the proposed algorithm, supporting our theoretical foundations.